bbc/lrud/docs/usage.md

 `"vertical" | "horizontal"`

-Any node that has children should be registered with an orientation.
+Any node that has children should be registered with an `orientation`.
 A node of vertical orientation will handle up/down key events while horizontal will handle left/right key events.

 ### `isWrapping`